Guide

 Semi-gloss on woodwork and moisture-resistant satin/eggshell on walls handle steam and splashes.
 Ventilation is key for longevity.

-Hallways & High-Traffic Areas
+Hallways & high-traffic areas

-Finger marks happen—go eggshell or satin.
+Finger marks happen — go eggshell or satin.
 They’re tougher and easier to clean than matt.

 Bedrooms

 For a calm, luxurious feel use matt on walls and durable eggshell on woodwork.
-Low-VOC options keep air fresher.
+Low-VOC options keep the air fresher.

-Ceilings & Woodwork
+Ceilings & woodwork

-Prep & Durability Tips
+Prep & durability tips

 • Prep is everything: fill, sand, dust off and prime repairs for a smooth finish.